Photo of Amaris Ketcham

 Bio:

 Amaris is the Faculty Advisor for the nationally acclaimed arts and literature magazine Scribendi.
-In addition to teaching the ins and outs of literary publishing, she teaches nonfiction and poetry comics, narrative journalism, handmade books and zines, and creative placemaking.
+In addition to teaching the ins and outs of literary publishing, she teaches nonfiction and poetry comics, narrative journalism, handmade books and zines, forest bathing and creative placemaking.
 She has painted murals throughout Albuquerque, acted in a radio drama about the Badlands National Park, and taken students on multi-week camping trips along the Lewis and Clark Trail.
-Amaris is currently the Chair of the Student Publications Board and volunteers with the Arts-in-Medicine program.
+Amaris is currently the Chair of the Student Publications Board.

 Research Interest: